 Blue-eyed black lemurs are found south of the Sambirano region in northwest Madagascar.
 Pure populations are found south of the Andranomalaza River near Moromandia and east to the Sandrakota River near Befotaka.
 Researchers have recently discovered a hybrid zone in the far northern part of its range, where Eulemur macaco macaco might breed with Eulemur macaco flavifrons.
 This region is considered a transition area between the rain forests of the east coast and the dry deciduous forests of the west coast.

 Efforts to breed this subspecies in captivity began in the mid 1990s with the importation of four wild caught animals to the Duke Lemur Center.
 There is an SSP (Species Survival Plan) in place for this lemur and institutions holding this species are working together cooperatively to maintain genetic diversity.
-There are only four female blue-eyed black lemurs of breeding age in North America.
-Of these, three reside at the Duke Lemur Center: Margret, Wiig, and West.
-The fourth, Poots, was born at the DLC but lives at the Los Angeles Zoo.
+There are only five female blue-eyed black lemurs of breeding age in North America.
+Of these, four reside at the Duke Lemur Center: Margret, Wiig, West, and Velona.
+The fifth, Poots, was born at the DLC but lives at the Los Angeles Zoo.
 A total of 8 males and 7 females live at Duke.

 Visit the Duke Lemur Center: The DLC is only partially funded by Duke, so we rely heavily on revenue from tours to help pay for lemur care and housing as well as our conservation work in Madagascar.
 So, something as simple and fun as visiting the Lemur Center can help us help the lemurs!